 Founded in 1917 as the Sulpician Seminary, Theological College was officially established by Vatican decree in 1937 as the seminary of The Catholic University of America.
 Today, in collaboration with the bishops of the United States and Catholic University’s Schools of Theology and Religious Studies, Philosophy, and Canon Law, we prepare future priests for a life of service to American parishes and dioceses.

-Theological College is made up of seminarians from more than 25 different dioceses throughout the United States, as well as student priests from China and Africa.
+Theological College is made up of seminarians from 22-28 different dioceses throughout the United States, as well as student priests completing advanced degrees.
 The variety of backgrounds – of students and faculty alike – provides a richly diverse educational backdrop for growth and discernment in the Theological College community.
 In the words of one alumnus, “TC is a house with many different rooms, and the doors are always open.”
-TC is also exceptionally qualified to invite bishops to send newly ordained priests to Theological College for the additional year often needed to obtain the S.T.L. degree at Catholic University.
+TC is also exceptionally qualified to invite bishops to send ordained priests to Theological College for an additional year to obtain the S.T.L. degree or an additional two years to obtain the J.C.L. degree at Catholic University.
+Hospitality is offered in the Providence Hall Priests Residence, which provides private rooms with baths as well as common spaces, while the priests are free to participate in the full life of the seminary and to serve in area parishes and at the Basilica of the National Shrine of the Immaculate Conception.